rust-skia/rust-skia/README.md

 _Notes:_

+- At the time of this writing, the Rust compiler will [automatically add a `-lgcc` argument](https://github.com/rust-windowing/android-ndk-rs/issues/149) to the linker, which results in a linker error, because newer NDKs do not contain `libgcc.a` anymore.
+To fix this, we created a workaround and [copy `libunwind.a` over to `libgcc.a`](https://github.com/pragmatrix/rust-skia-containers/blob/master/linux/Dockerfile#L48-L52).
+Cargo apk does something [similar](https://github.com/rust-windowing/android-ndk-rs/issues/149#issuecomment-963988601).
 - The `CARGO_TARGET_${TARGET}_LINKER` environment variable name [needs to be all uppercase](https://github.com/rust-lang/cargo/issues/1109#issuecomment-386850387).
 - In some older shells (for example macOS High Sierra), environment variable replacement can not be used when the variable was defined on the same line.
 Therefore the `ANDROID_NDK` variable must be defined before it's used in the `PATH` variable.
 - Rebuilding skia-bindings with a different target may cause linker errors, in that case `touch skia-bindings/build.rs` will force a rebuild ([#10](https://github.com/rust-skia/rust-skia/issues/10)).